 Mann does not carry the same weight as Diamond, nor have the differences between their accounts been sufficiently noted.
 In part this may be because Diamond is seen as a World History, while Mann is confined to the Americas–and we all know what happens when people are too sympathetic to Native American accounts.
 Mann has also been used by a more conservative set than Diamond, like John Tierney’s whack against locavores as a way to review 1493, or those who’ve tried to use Mann to argue against Amazonian rain forest conservation.
 Even Razib Khan recommends Mann.

-Nevertheless, Mann’s account is the closest thing I’ve seen to a popular follow-up on Eric Wolf’s Europe and the People Without History, and that’s why this all matters.
+Nevertheless, Mann’s account is the closest thing I’ve seen to a popular follow-up on Eric Wolf’s Europe and the People Without History.
+That’s why this all matters.

 Why this all matters: Diamond’s coffee-table story of world history supplanted Eric Wolf